 To make reservations at Ihaha campsite, you can call management at +267 6861448.
 Although this option might work out for you in my experience, it didn’t.

 You can also opt for the private tented camps that offer a feeling of modern and luxurious camping.
-These can be booked by calling or from the camps themselves.
+These can be booked by calling the management of the campsite or from the campsites themselves.

 What to take for a game drive in Chobe National park